arielkeybob/professional-referral-directory/README.md

 # professional-referral-directory
-A plugin to manage a directory of professional services and listings.
+A plugin to manage a directory of Service Providers and listings.